interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss_interoperability.md

 ## Test sequence legend

-* *P*: Primary DSS instance under test.
-The sequence below is intended to be repeated so that each DSS is the primary DSS under test for one iteration of the sequence.
+* *P*: Primary DSS instance under test.The sequence below is intended to be repeated so that each DSS is the primary DSS under test for one iteration of the sequence.
 * *n*: Each of the other (non-Primary) DSS instances.
-* ISA[*id*]: Reference to Identification Service Area with a particular test id (test id index, not full UUID identifier).
-Note that the same UUID should be used for ISA[i] throughout the sequence even though the logical ISA may be created and deleted multiple times.
+* ISA[*id*]: Reference to Identification Service Area with a particular test id (test id index, not full UUID identifier).Note that the same UUID should be used for ISA[i] throughout the sequence even though the logical ISA may be created and deleted multiple times.
-* Subscription[*id*]: Reference to Subscription with a particular test *id* (test id index, not full UUID identifier).
-Note that the same UUID should be used for Subscription[i] throughout the sequence even though the logical Subscription may be created and deleted multiple times.
+* Subscription[*id*]: Reference to Subscription with a particular test *id* (test id index, not full UUID identifier).Note that the same UUID should be used for Subscription[i] throughout the sequence even though the logical Subscription may be created and deleted multiple times.
 * D: Number of seconds needed to process requests to all DSS instances before